 In the yearlong format of the exhibition, a flux of different art works – exhibited and then replaced – will well connect with the temporality so typical of musical performances.
 MWMFL will allow the visitor to move between the ear and the eye.

 MWMFL is actually proposed in 6 (or 7 clusters) of art presentations – each about 2 months length – (possibly) presenting works by: Berenice Abbott, Kader Attia, Allora & Calzadilla, John Cohen, Phil Collins, Manon De Boer, David Hammons, Eastman Johnson, Christian Marclay, Hana Miletic, Felix Nussbaum, Claes Oldenburg, Anri Sala, Ross Sinclair, Luc Tuymans, Joris Van de Moortel, Klaas Vanhee, P.B.
 Van Rossem, Jeff Wall, Co Westerik, Artur Zmijewski…

 MWMFL wants to develop partnerships in the city where the exhibition is planned: share spaces and act as a sounding board for makers, listeners and viewers, to chart the social impact of music.

-The exhibition will be conceived as a lively event, therefor also hosting social-artistic music workshops, concerts, lectures, films and video-screenings and symposia, in collaboration with neighbouring concert-halls, music and film festivals.
+MWMFL is seen as a lively event.
+Different types of interventions, meetings, performances and symposia will be planned, such as social-artistic music workshops, concerts, lectures, films and video screenings, in collaboration with neighbouring concert halls, music and film festivals.